Ten Days Of Amazing Wildlife Encounters!

 Dawn is knowledgeable, patient, kind, understanding, efficient, and detail oriented.
 She walked us through every step of the process from itinerary planning, to flight options, to visa applications, and all of the other myriad details.
 We always felt we were in good hands and that we had an advocate who we could turn to anytime we needed help or just reassurance that everything was going to be okay.

 We were fortunate that our flights were on time and relatively uneventful.
-We flew Qatar Airlines from DFW to Doha, had a layover of a little more than four hours, then flew from Doha to Kilimanjaro.
+We flew Qatar Airlines from Dallas to Doha, had a layover of a little more than four hours, then flew from Doha to Kilimanjaro.
 We splurged on a lounge in the Doha airport.
 It was very nice but we would have been fine without it.
 The airport is huge and beautiful.

 Shortly after deplaning at Kilimanjaro, we experienced the VIP treatment.
 We had flown in the cheap seats, and most of the passengers were already forming a very long line for customs when we finally made our way down the stairs onto the tarmac.